Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Programs with Variables

 \subsection{Projection}

 \citeN{har16} considered a rewriting technique called projection.
 We start by reviewing their results.
 We then illustrate how the theory developed here is applicable in their settings.
 Furthermore, it allows us to generalize their results to more complex programs.
+In addition, our results give us a proof of correctness for system {\sc projector}~\cite{hip18} that implements so called $\alpha$ and $\beta$-projections.

-\citeN{har16} considered programs to be first-order sentence formed as a conjunction of formulas of the form It is easy to see that the fol-representation of RASPL-1 rule without aggregate expressions comply with this form.
+\citeN{har16} considered programs to be first-order sentence formed as a conjunction of formulas of the form It is easy to see that the FOL-representation of RASPL-1 rule without aggregate expressions comply with this form.
 We will now generalize the main result by \citeN{har16} to the case of RASPL-1 programs.

 Recall how in Section~\ref{sec:sem} we identify the logical connective $\neg$ with its counterpart used in logic programs, namely, $not$.
 This allows us to call an expression $not\ a$, where $a$ is an atom, a literal.
 To simplify the presentation of rewriting in this section we will treat $L_1,\dots,L_k$ in~\eqref{eq:agg} as a set of literals.
 We will also identify body~\eqref{eq:body} with the set $\{e_{1} , \dots , e_m , not\ e_{m+1}, not\ e_n\}$ of its elements.